A Theory of Elementary Higher Toposes: Introduction

-I want to thank my advisor Charles Rezk for his helpful comments.
-I also want to thank Mike Shulman for many fruitful conversations that led to the material in Subsection \ref{Subsec Elementary Higher Topos and Univalence}.
+I want to thank my advisor Charles Rezk for suggesting this topic and for his helpful comments, in particular regarding complete Segal universes.
+I also want to thank Mike Shulman for many fruitful conversations that contributed to \cref{the:main univ}.
+Moreover, I want to thank Valery Isaev for helpful comments regarding closed universes now explained in \cref{rem:comparison shulman}.
+I finally want to thank Nicola Gambino for pointing me to \cite{abss2014etuniverse}, which led to the material in \cref{sec:external universe}.